Get the #1 Bestseller on Medicare - FREE!

 The Dear Jack Foundation serves adolescents and young adults who have been diagnosed with cancer.
 They have several helpful programs, including one called LifeList that is similar to a Make a Wish for adults.

-The LifeList program can grant wishes up to a total of $2,000.
+The LifeList program can grant wishes up to a total value of $2,000.
 This program does not award gift cards, cash or direct financial assistance for bills.
 Their goal is to help you fulfill a wish.
 Past wishes include celebrity meetings, attending sporting events, getting a Nintendo Switch, and travelling to family reunions.

 In order to be eligible for LifeList, you must meet the following criteria: